 The Ubuntu kernel includes a lot of backported fixes and occasionally, those backports go bad, resulting in missing commits, introducing bugs and regressions.
 Unfortunately the way the Ubuntu kernel is built, tested and published comes with a lot of delays, making fixing such regressions often take weeks if not months

-Install Latest Kernel in Ubuntu via new Kernel
+Install Latest Kernel in Ubuntu via new Repository

 NOTE 1: This is a trustworthy, but unofficial repository!